iyanagpal/Prediction-Using-Supervised-ML/README.md

 #### GRIP - Task #1 ~ Prediction Using Supervised ML

-#### Task discription : Predict the percentage of a student based on the number of study hours.
+#### Task description : Predict the percentage of a student based on the number of study hours.
 This is a Simple Linear Regression task as it involves 2 variables.
 What will be the predicted score if a student studies for 9.25 hrs/day?

 Dataset link: http://bit.ly/w-data